Hacnine/jahezmart/README.md

 ### 📝 About
-Jahezmart is a fully developed ecommerce website.
-It features essential sections and functionalities commonly required in restaurant websites.
+Jahezmart is a fully developed e-commerce website.
+It features essential sections and functionalities commonly required in e-commerce websites.

 ### 📝 Project Description